bottlepy/bottle/apidoc/tutorial.rst

   @route('/forum')
   def display_forum():
       forum_id = request.GET.get('id')
-      page = request.GET.get('page', 1)
+      page = request.GET.get('page', '1')
-      return 'Forum ID: %d (page %d)' % (forum_id, page)
+      return 'Forum ID: %s (page %s)' % (forum_id, page)

 .. rubric:: POST Form Data and File Uploads

-The request body of POST requests may contain form data encoded in various formats.
-The :attr:`Request.body` attribute holds a file object with the raw body data, but you usually don't need to parse it yourself.
+The request body of POST and PUT requests may contain form data encoded in various formats.
 Use the :attr:`Request.forms` attribute (a :class:`MultiDict`) to access normal POST form fields.
-File uploads are stored separately in :attr:`Request.files` as :class:`cgi.FieldStorage` objects.
-The :attr:`Request.POST` attribute combines both attributes in a single :class:`MultiDict`.
+File uploads are stored separately in :attr:`Request.files` as :class:`cgi.FieldStorage` instances.
+The :attr:`Request.body` attribute holds a file object with the raw body data.

-As with the :attr:`Request.GET` attribute, multiple values per key are possible.
-Use the :meth:`MultiDict.getall` method do get all values for a specific key.

 Here is an example for a simple file upload form: